 Data analysis and presentation

-Analytics tool vendors quickly understood that offering automations, AI and machine learning features that help data scientists prepare data for analysis and guide them through the data exploration process would provide their products with a distinct competitive advantage.
+Analytics vendors quickly understood offering automation, AI and machine learning features to help data scientists prepare data for analysis and guide them through data exploration would provide their products with a distinct competitive advantage.

 The current industry buzzword to describe these features is augmented analytics.